 4. Switch off all electronic devices before bed

 When you finally get into bed, turn off your devices.
 According to a 2017 study, the use of electronics after bedtime was solely linked to the amount of time it took to fall asleep in nearly 350 adult participants.

 You find it hard to fall asleep before bed when you use your phones because the blue light from them inhibits the sleep hormone melatonin, making it even more difficult for you to fall (and stay) asleep.

 5. Make yourself at ease

-Since your bedroom is your personal space, making it a cozy, peaceful place to sleep will help you immensely with your sleep anxiety.
+Pillows and mattresses should be accommodating and comfortable for your body and sleeping style.
+Since your bedroom is your personal space, making it a cosy, peaceful place to sleep will help you immensely with your sleep anxiety.